Justice Dept. calls Jan. 6 ‘Capitol Attack’ probe one of largest in U.S. history, expects at least 400 to be charged

 “I can’t imagine a reason why you couldn’t extend a plea offer by [May 6], if you intend to,” the judge told prosecutors in another case.

-Overseeing the case of Cudd, a 2019 mayoral candidate in Midland, Tex.
-McFadden said it did not seem particularly complicated but added: “I don’t understand the government to be treating this as one giant conspiracy.
+Overseeing the case of Cudd, a 2019 mayoral candidate in Midland, Tex., McFadden said it did not seem particularly complicated but added: “I don’t understand the government to be treating this as one giant conspiracy.
 I think they’re just faced with the logistical issue of hundreds of people allegedly committing similar crimes, all at the same time.”

 In giving both sides until April 29 to discuss a plea, McFadden said Friday, “I suspect we may come to a point where the defendant’s desire and right to have a speedy trial may collide with the sprawling and ongoing nature of evidence collection and disclosure, but I don’t think we’re there right now.”